Sacramento Medical Malpractice Lawyer

 A: Yes.
-While hospitals and their staff and the people who work in them generally offer a tremendous service, if things go wrong, I am here to assist and represent the injured.
-Some of the highest rated hospitals in Sacramento include Sutter Memorial Hospital, Mercy General, and UC Davis Medical Center.
+While hospitals and their staff and the people who work in them generally offer tremendous service, if things go wrong, I am here to assist and represent the injured.
+Some of the highest-rated hospitals in Sacramento include Sutter Memorial Hospital, Mercy General, and UC Davis Medical Center.
 There are thousands of medical facilities in Sacramento and all over CA.

 Q: What if a loved one died due to medical negligence?

 A: If a health care provider’s negligence directly caused a loved one to pass, the provider may be sued for wrongful death.
 We have a page dedicated to this here: Wrongful Death.